stevedonovan/Lake/doc/index.md

 Note that compilers often can compile multiple files in one invocation, which often improves build times.

-One of the things that `lake` can do for you is auto-generate dependency information using facilities provided by the compilers.
+One of the things that `lake` can do for you is auto-generate dependency information using facilities provided by the supported compilers.
 In this way, a complex build can be specified with a compact lakefile and you can expect the right thing to happen.

 ### Building a Simple Program